7 ways to deal with toddler temper tantrums

 By the time your child reaches the ages of 4 and 5, they should be able to put their feelings into words, as well as develop tools to help calm themselves down.

-Children at this age can be coached to use breathing exercises, progressive relaxation, simple yoga postures, and other self-regulation strategies for when they begin to feel frustrated, angry, or agitated.
+Children at this age can be coached to use breathing exercises, progressive relaxation, simple yoga postures, and other self-regulation strategies when they begin to feel frustrated, angry, or agitated.
 Setting up a “calm down corner” or a special place for your child to go to whenever they need to calm down can be helpful at this age.

 Toddler temper tantrums FAQ